criteo/JVips/README.md

 ## From source

-The build system relies on numerous dependencies including CMake 3 and Maven, as well as native code compilers.
+The build system relies on numerous dependencies including CMake 3 and Maven, as well as other native code compilers.
 Instead of listing them here, please refer to [Dockerfile](.github/docker/linux/Dockerfile) for an up-to-date list.

-The `build.sh` script will download and build a subset of JVips dependencies from source in order to maximize optimizations.
+The `build.sh` script will download and build a subset of `JVips` dependencies from source in order to maximize optimizations.
 However, it is recommended to install all dependencies on the system first, as documented in the sections below.

 Additionally, `build.sh` accepts the following options:
 - `--with-w64`, `--without-w64`: enable/disable Windows 64 build (default: disable)